sigstore/root-signing/playbooks/keyholders/NEW_SIGNER.md

 export GITHUB_USER=${GITHUB_USER}
 ./scripts/step-0.sh
 ```
-This will setup your fork and build the TUF binary to use for metadata generation.
+This will setup your clone and build the TUF binary to use for metadata generation.

 ### Registration